Russell-Waterhouse/blog/content/post/js.md

 JavaScript, I feel the same amount of mental fatigue that I feel after 4 of Ruby or 5 of Rust.

-I want to try to figure out why that is here:

-I think the reason is that everything that I have to do in JavaScript feels like it is much more time and effort than it should be or could be in other languages.
 That's not because writing code in JavaScript is hard, it's not.

 Nor is it because writing code in JavaScript is time-consuming; I believe JavaScript to be the language that I can write a proof-of-concept in fastest.

 It's because as soon as I hit a problem in JavaScript, it takes far too long to debug.

+I think the reason is that everything that I have to do in JavaScript feels like it is much more time and effort than it should be or could be in other languages.
 I think this is because of a couple of features of the language and the ecosystem that intersect in painful ways.

 ### Problem 1.
 Exceptions instead of errors-as-values.